 The Job Help Center is ready to assist you in your job search.
 We offer extended computer sessions (timed for three hours) and experienced staff to assist with formatting resumes and searching for jobs.
 We also offer books on careers, online guides to resume writing, computer classes, scanners and fax service, regular programs of interest to job seekers, and an online job board that is updated daily.
-Job Help Centers are available at Main Library, Sugar Creek Library and Steele Creek Library.
-All Job Help Centers are members of the SNAP network, a group of over 30 agencies who support the efforts of job seekers.
+Job Help Centers are available at Main Library, Beatties Ford Road, Steele Creek Library and Sugar Creek Library.
+All Job Help Centers are members of the CARE3 network, a group of over 30 agencies who support the efforts of job seekers.

 Services & Resources Available for Purchase

 - Fax service — $1.75 first page, $1.00 each page after (debit/credit card only)